amh4/my_cv/README.md

 [Our Series A](https://techcrunch.com/2021/06/08/lifted-raises-6-2m-series-a-round-led-by-fuel-ventures-for-its-long-term-social-care-platform/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAABSUng6l-pVmHHnqN4wLL3cCAV1CiTazCgQFu1X12IZVmNp7uzrWFR0DnXhqpNO0QzlffItceUE1JyYEsKtwYGZ7pL3m227rmLnCV1c8f6P84JCTD1wj4Pe_z_P-R1wvEGLPVahz0SoSOVtHqszpea-1RfXHcmkLdpq7-iRGB7Qi)

 [LaingBuisson Award for Innovation](https://laingbuissonawards.com/previous-years-2/)

-I often think that I would need a thousand lifetimes to try and pursue everything I find interesting but sadly that’s not an option right now.
-After the worst of the pandemic was over for the healthcare sector I have taken the time to evaluate what I truly enjoy doing; building things, solving problems and being on that never ending learning curve.
-With that in mind, and being heavily exposed to the tech development process at Lifted, I decided to become a Software Engineer.
-Something which I can't believe I didn't think of years ago!

 ## Projects :building_construction:
 **A selection of group/solo projects built using Agile methods as well as solo projects**